 Crisis Stabilization (CSU).
-Brokerage services only allowed after admission.
+Partial Lockout Brokerage services only allowed after admission.
 Other services allowed same day but prior to admission.

-Other residential treatment - Residential treatment other than Crisis Residential has no Medi-Cal lockout.
+Medical Skilled Nursing Facilities (SNF): without Special Treatment Program (STP): has no Medi-Cal lockout.
+Other residential treatment - Residential treatment other than Crisis Residential, such as SUS residential has no Medi-Cal lockout.

-Other Acute Inpatient - Medical (non-psychiatric) Inpatient services to not have a Medi-Cal lockout.
+Other Acute Inpatient - Medical (non-psychiatric) Inpatient services do not have a Medi-Cal lockout.